webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Note:

-Oops!
+Oops!<br>
 You'll have to do things properly now and publish a post-release.

-By now, you must've realized
+By now, you must've realized<br>
-that incomplete automation may be misleading.
+that incomplete automation may be misleading.<br>
-It can probably be more harmful to have incomplete automation than not to have it at all.
+It can probably be more harmful to have incomplete automation<br>
+than not to have it at all.

 >>>>>